2snufkin/notes/Angular/Angular Concepts.md

 ## Forms
 Angular provides two approaches to handling forms: template-driven forms and reactive forms.
 Template-driven forms rely on directives and two-way data binding to manage form state, while reactive forms use reactive programming with Observables to manage form data and validation.

+## Two-Way Binding:
+This means that changes in the UI (view) are automatically reflected in the component class (model), and changes in the component class are automatically reflected in the UI.

 ## HTTP Client
 Angular's HttpClient module is used to make HTTP requests to a server-side API.
 It provides a high-level API for sending and receiving data over HTTP or WebSocket protocols.
 HttpClient supports features like request and response interception, error handling, and request cancellation.

+### RxJS
+RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables.
+It provides a rich set of operators for creating, transforming, combining, and consuming observables.

+In Angular applications, RxJS is often used in conjunction with observables to perform complex asynchronous operations.
+RxJS operators such as `map`, `filter`, `mergeMap`, `switchMap`, and `combineLatest` are commonly used to manipulate observables and handle asynchronous data streams efficiently.

+### Observables
+Observables are a powerful way to handle asynchronous data streams in Angular applications.
+An observable represents a stream of data that can be observed over time and can be manipulated using a variety of operators provided by RxJS It can emit multiple values asynchronously, and consumers can subscribe to it to receive those values.
+In Angular, observables are often used for handling asynchronous operations such as HTTP requests, event handling, and data streams from services.
+Angular's HttpClient module returns observables for HTTP requests, making it easy to work with asynchronous data.

+### Subscribers
+Subscribers are the consumers of observables.
+They subscribe to an observable to receive values emitted by the observable over time.
+When a subscriber subscribes to an observable, it receives a subscription object that can be used to unsubscribe from the observable when no longer needed.
+Subscribers typically provide callback functions to handle the values emitted by the observable.
+These callback functions are invoked when the observable emits new values, errors, or completes.

 ## Dependency Injection
 Dependency injection is a design pattern used in Angular to manage the dependencies of components, services, and other objects.
 Angular's DI system allows you to declare dependencies in the constructor of a class and let Angular handle the instantiation and injection of those dependencies.